tristan-harris/weeb-dl/README.md

 ## Features

-- Can use tool with a command-line or graphical user interface
+- Download series with a command-line or graphical user interface
 - Download series as PDF, CBZ or simply as raw images
-- Can produce PDF or CBZ files on a per-chapter basis
+- Produce PDF or CBZ files on a per-chapter basis
-- Can select a range of chapters to download
+- Select a range of chapters to download

 ## Installation

-To install weeb-dl in an isolated environment, Python tools such as [uv](https://docs.astral.sh/uv) or [pipx](https://pipx.pypa.io/stable) can be used.
+To install `weeb-dl` in an isolated environment, Python tools such as [uv](https://docs.astral.sh/uv) or [pipx](https://pipx.pypa.io/stable) can be used.

 ```bash
 uv tool install weeb-dl # install with uv